 - LOSP Should Be Better Known.
 SELC talked about how invisible the LOSP program.
 SELC has been in the industry for years and during these years it has recognized that most people have no idea or have never heard about LOSP.
 They don’t know that apprenticeship is an easy and more practical way of becoming a lawyer.
-When we look at the statistics we have to agree with the notion of SELC.
-This is why SELC has recommended State Bar to bring forth information about the program that is more visible to general public and use the platforms that are more easily accessible for people who are interested in becoming lawyers.
-SELC also gave recommendations on what method should be used to make this information easily available for people including dissemination of information in colleges, paralegal offices, and to lawyers through presentations.
+When we look at the statistics, we have to agree with the notion of SELC.
+This is why SELC has recommended State Bar bring forth information about the program that is more visible to the general public and use the platforms that are more easily accessible for people who are interested in becoming lawyers.
+SELC also gave recommendations on what method should be used to make this information easily available for people, including dissemination of information in colleges, paralegal offices, and to lawyers through presentations.

 - Mentors Should Have A Community.
-Even if there individuals who want to be lawyers, there are not enough mentors who are willing to guide them and let those individuals work with them to learn.
+Even if there are individuals who want to be lawyers, there are not enough mentors who are willing to guide them and let those individuals work with them to learn.
 SELC mentioned that several individuals who want to be a part of the field of law contact it but their main question is how they can get in touch with a mentor.
 SELC suggested that a directory be created of mentors that are open for letting interested would-be lawyers work under their supervision.
 This directory should be made easily available to anyone who wants to be a lawyer.

 LOSP Participants Should Have Their Own Curricula